NoahBolger321/PHYS-375---Other-Main-Sequence/Plan.md

 ![](partials.png)

-We can use these to input into the hydrostatic equations!
+We can use these to input into the hydrostatic equations! **(I am not super sure if this applies in all cases.
+I simply pulled it from the assignment.)**

 #### Part 2: Changing the Equations to Helium or Carbon Cores